lnis-uofu/OpenFPGA/docs/source/manual/file_formats/io_naming_file.rst

 Example
 ```````

-Fig. :numref:`fig_fpga_core_wrapper` shows an example of a top-level wrapper with naming rules, which is built on top of an existing FPGA core fabric.
+:numref:`fig_fpga_core_wrapper` shows an example of a top-level wrapper with naming rules, which is built on top of an existing FPGA core fabric.
 There is a dummy input port at the top-level wrapper.

 .. _fig_fpga_core_wrapper: